numpy/numpy/doc/source/user/building.rst

    installed.
 However, if these are available, NumPy's setup script can detect them and use them for building.
 A number of different LAPACK library setups can be used, including optimized LAPACK libraries such as OpenBLAS or MKL.
+   The choice and location of these libraries as well as include paths and other such build options can be specified in a ``site.cfg`` file located in the NumPy root repository or a ``.numpy-site.cfg`` file in your home directory.
+See the ``site.cfg.example`` example file included in the NumPy repository or sdist for documentation, and below for specifying search priority from environmental variables.

 4) Cython